koding/kdlearn/guides/migration-fix-common-issues-with-postgresql-with-codeigniter.md

 categories: [postgresql, codeigniter]
 ---

-# Migration: Fix issues with PostgreSQL and Codeigniter
+# Fix migration issues with PostgreSQL and Codeigniter

 This guide will help you fix the issues with Codeigniter and PostgreSQL that you might have after migrating to the new Koding VM.